 speaker

 Chief Medical Officer

 You know, we don't really have access to their data collection instruments.
-However, FDA does.
-The FDA does insist on these e-diaries that subjects fill out during trials.
+However, FDA does, and FDA does insist on these e-diaries that subjects fill out during trials.
 They're pretty standard.
-They're not always standard in that the same events aren't always included in every trial, but across the main ones like fever, injection site pain, swelling for local like fatigue and fever, those things are uniformly collected and pretty much in the same way.
-So, but understand also in these early studies, there's certainly not power to be looking at this kind of data.
-We have great data from the COVID vaccines in combination with ALIM as well as HEPLASAV on what tolerability looks like for 1018.
+They're not always standard in that the same events aren't always included in every trial.
+But across the main ones, like fever, injection site pain, swelling for local, like fatigue and fever, Those things are uniformly collected pretty much in the same way.
+But understand also in these early studies, there's certainly not power to be looking at this kind of data.
+We have great data from the COVID vaccines in combination with alum as well as heplosav and what tolerability looks like for 1018.
+Great.

+speaker